shawnbot/svgeo/README.md

   --mesh, -m                Include mesh (connected outline) layers for
                             comma-separated IDs, or "*"
+  --style, --css            Include (literal) CSS styles in your SVG.
+To import
+                            a URL, use --style "@import url(style.css);"
   --zoom, -z                The layer or feature id to zoom to
   --id                      The feature ID accessor (dotmap or fat arrow
                             expression)                          [default: "id"]